Skip to main content

 6b.
 The hierarchical propensity read

-When the scoring method is propensity or formula, the engine reads ModelAdaptation rows in this priority order:
+When the scoring method is propensity, the engine reads ModelAdaptation rows in this priority order:

-Each tier has its own evidence threshold before it’s trusted (offer ≥ 50, channel ≥ 15, direction ≥ 10, category ≥ 20, global ≥ 10).
-The first tier above its threshold wins; if offer-level evidence is sparse-but-present, the score is blended with the strongest available fallback via Bayesian shrinkage.
+Each tier has its own evidence threshold before it’s trusted (offer ≥ 50, channel ≥ 15, category ≥ 20, direction ≥ 10, global ≥ 10).
+The first tier above its threshold wins; if offer-level evidence is sparse-but-present (1–49), the score is blended with the strongest available fallback (channel → direction → category → global) via Bayesian shrinkage.
+The formula (PRIE) method resolves its P component through a narrower chain — offer → category → global → model score → 0.5 — because its channel and direction adaptations are consumed by the uplift τ term (stage 7) rather than the propensity factor.
 The propensitySource field on every scored candidate records WHICH tier fired (offer, offer+blend, channel, direction, category, global, fallback).
 Persisted into decision_traces.scoringResults[i].propensitySource so operators can answer “why did this offer rank where it did?”.
 See /ai-ml/model-lifecycle#scope-hierarchy for full thresholds.

 6c.
 Bandits write per-offer state